NIRALUser/ds-analysis/README.md

 ### Reproducing the ds-analysis

 The score-based diffusion model was trained with the following commands.
 This assumes the script is run from the `sade` folder inside the `sade` repository.
 All commands were run from inside the docker container produced by `sade/docker`.
+Some important directories:

+- workdir: `/ASD/ahsan_projects/braintypicality/workdir/cuda_opt/learnable/`
+  - Parent directory directory where all checkpoints, logs and experiments are saved
+- <workdir>/checkpoints: PyTorch checkpoints with state dict of ema weights, optimizer states etc.
+- <workdir>/experiments: Directory where inference results are stored for multiple cohorts
+- <workdir>/flow/psz3-globalpsz17-nb20-lr0.0003-bs32-np1024-kimg300_smin1e-2_smax0.8
+  - This is the best performing flow model (lowest validation loss on abcd-val)
+  - Used to generate the voxel-wise heatmaps

 ```bash
 python main.py --project architecture --mode train \